guptask/cell_size_cchmc/README.md

 ./analyze < image directory path with / at end >
 ```

-+ Image directory path should have a **original** directory which contains the
++ Image directory path should have a **jpg** directory which contains the
-separate tiff images for the RGB layers.
+separate jpg images for the RGB layers.

 + **image_list.dat** has to be created inside the image directory path.
 This
 tracks the different images that are being processed and allows selective